lacanoid/pgsparql/README.md

 Make sure you set the connection parameters like PGPORT right for testing.

-To pass tests DateTime Perl module is needed.
-On Debian: `apt install libdatetime-perl`

 And finally inside the database:

     CREATE EXTENSION sparql;